 Conviction is essential because you must be personally convinced of the truth, but that alone cannot save you.
 There is one final element in true saving faith.

 True saving faith always ends in personal commitment.
 Sales people understand this principle.
-After the presentation is made, at some point customers have to sign on the dotted line.
+After the presentation is made, at some point people have to sign on the dotted line.
 If they say, “I know that’s a good product,” you haven’t made a sale.
 If they say, “I believe I need that,” they are closer but you still haven’t made a sale.
 But when they say, “Where do I sign?” you’ve just closed the deal.

 The Great Blondin

+One final illustration may help.
 In the 19th century the greatest tightrope walker in the world was a man named Charles Blondin.
 On June 30, 1859 he became the first man in history to walk on a tightrope across Niagara Falls.
 Over 25,000 people gathered to watch him walk 1100 feet suspended on a tiny rope 160 feet above the raging waters.
 He worked without a net or safety harness of any kind.
 The slightest slip would prove fatal.
 When he safely reached the Canadian side, the crowd burst into a mighty roar.

 That makes it clear, doesn’t it?
 It’s one thing to believe a man can walk across by himself.
 It’s another thing to believe he could safely carry you across.
 But it’s something else entirely to get into the wheelbarrow yourself.
 That’s the difference between knowledge, conviction, and commitment.

 True saving faith takes place at the moment of personal commitment—and not before then.

 —It may be expressed through a prayer or walking an aisle.

 —It may be expressed through baptism.